esa/torchquad/paper/paper.md

 Although GPU-based implementations for multidimensional numerical integration in Python exist, some of these packages do not allow fully automatic differentiation [@borowka2019gpu], which is crucial for many machine learning applications [@Baydin2018autodiffinML].
 Recently, to fill this gap, the packages \texttt{VegasFlow} [@VegasFlow-Paper; @VegasFlow-Package] and \texttt{ZMCintegral} [@ZMCintegral; @ZMCintegral-code] were developed.
 Both of these implementations are, however, based on the TensorFlow library [@Tensorflow], and there are currently no packages available that enable more than one-dimensional integration in PyTorch.
 Additionally, the available GPU-based Python packages that allow fully automatic differentiation rely solely on Monte Carlo [@ZMCintegral] or VEGAS [@VegasFlow-Paper] methods.
-Even though such methods offer good speed-accuracy trade-offs for problems of higher dimensionality, $n_{\mathrm{d}}$, the efficiency of deterministic methods, such as the Newton-Cotes formulas, is often superior for lower dimensionality [@Vegas-paper].
+Even though such methods offer good speed to accuracy trade-offs for problems of higher dimensionality $n_{\mathrm{d}}$, the efficiency of deterministic methods, such as the Newton\textendash Cotes formulas, is often superior for lower dimensionality [@Vegas-paper].

 Thus, to the authors' knowledge, \texttt{torchquad} is the first PyTorch-based module for $n$-dimensional numerical integration.
-Furthermore, it incorporates several deterministic and stochastic methods, including Newton-Cotes formulas and VEGAS Enhanced, which allow obtaining high-accuracy estimates for varying dimensionality at configurable computational cost as controlled by the maximum number of function evaluations $N$.
-It is, to the authors' knowledge, also the first GPU-capable implementation of VEGAS Enhanced [@VegasEnhanced-paper], which improves on its predecessor VEGAS by introducing an adaptive stratified sampling strategy, called \textit{importance sampling}.
+Furthermore, it incorporates several deterministic and stochastic methods, including Newton\textendash Cotes formulas and VEGAS Enhanced, which allow obtaining high-accuracy estimates for varying dimensionality at configurable computational cost as controlled by the maximum number of function evaluations $N$.
+It is, to the authors' knowledge, also the first GPU-capable implementation of VEGAS Enhanced [@VegasEnhanced-paper], which improves on its predecessor VEGAS by introducing an adaptive stratified sampling strategy.

-Finally, being PyTorch-based, \texttt{torchquad} is fully differentiable, extending its usability to applications such as those based on machine learning.
+Finally, being PyTorch-based, \texttt{torchquad} is fully differentiable, extending its applicability to use-cases such as those based on machine learning.
 In these applications, it is typically necessary to compute the gradient of some parameters with regard to input variables to perform updates of the trainable parameters in the machine learning model.
 With \texttt{torchquad}, e.g., the utilized loss function can contain integrals without breaking the automatic differentiation required for training.

 # Implemented Integration Methods

-\texttt{torchquad} features a fully vectorized implementation of various deterministic and stochastic methods to perform $n$-dimensional integration over cubical domains.
+\texttt{torchquad} features fully vectorized implementations of various deterministic and stochastic methods to perform $n$-dimensional integration over cubical domains.
 In particular, the following deterministic integration methods are available in \texttt{torchquad} (version 0.2):

-* Trapezoid Rule [@sag1964numerical],
+* Trapezoid Rule [@sag1964numerical]
-* Simpson's Rule [@sag1964numerical], and
+* Simpson's Rule [@sag1964numerical]
-* Boole's Rule [@ubale2012numerical],
+* Boole's Rule [@ubale2012numerical]

-while the stochastic integration methods implemented in \texttt{torchquad} so far are:
+The stochastic integration methods implemented in \texttt{torchquad} so far are:

-* Classic Monte Carlo Integrator [@caflisch1998monte], and
+* Classic Monte Carlo Integrator [@caflisch1998monte]
-* VEGAS Enhanced (\mbox{\texttt{VEGAS+}}) integration method [@VegasEnhanced-paper].
+* VEGAS Enhanced (\mbox{\texttt{VEGAS+}}) integration method [@VegasEnhanced-paper]

 The functionality and the convergence of all the methods are ensured through automatic unit testing, which relies on an extensible set of different test functions.
 Both single and double precision are supported to allow different trade-offs between accuracy and memory utilization.
+Even though it is optimized for GPUs, \texttt{torchquad} can also be employed without a GPU without any functional limitations.

 # Installation \& Contribution